TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ```

 > [!NOTE]
 > This approach is different from the Pythonic way to generate a JSON file.
 Because this approach is about algorithm design, it models how an algorithm can easily migrate data from one format/structure to another.
-If you know the Pythonic way, feel free to implement it.
+If you know the Pythonic way, you can just implement it.
 However, software engineers should understand and be able to replicate data migration algorithms.

 ```bash
 code index.js